National Team: Olympic / Senior / Under 23

 Nicknames: Rizz, Fitz, Rizza.

-- Who is the greatest Influence on your career?
-My greatest influence would be Lachlan Tame he played a major roll in getting me to try kayaking and pretty much taught me how to paddle.
-I’ve got some great memories early in my career starting out paddling on Avoca Lake with him right to making our first Olympic team together.
+My greatest influence would be Lachlan Tame.
+He played a major role in getting me to try kayaking and pretty much taught me how to paddle.
+I’ve got some great memories early in my career starting out paddling on Avoca Lake with him, right through to making our first Olympic team together.

 - How would your best friend describe you?

 Well I’d hope they’d say nice things!
 They’d probably say I’m super motivated and determined about my sport and that I’m good fun when I’m away from my sport.

 - Do you have any superstitions before a race?